Equine infectious anaemia (EIA) is a notifiable disease that affects:

 - emaciation

-When the disease is confirmed, the only course of action is to humanely destroy the infected horse.
-Animals are infected for life and humane destruction prevents both a welfare problem for the affected animal and a source of infection for other horses.
+Animals are infected for life and destruction prevents a welfare problem for the affected animal and a source of infection for other animals.